 The WRIGHT DOOR CLOSER has great reviews, and a great price!

 TOUCH N’ HOLD has a good “step-lock” closer as well:

 Storm door closers play an essential role in protecting your home.
-Without them, storm doors and screen doors will inevitably fly open, potentially damaging porches, siding, exterior trim, and the storm doors themselves.
+Without them, storm doors and screen doors will inevitably fly open.
+Often, this damages porches, siding, exterior trim.
+Not to mention, the storm doors themselves!

 For this reason, I strongly believe that every storm door and screen door should have at least one door closer installed.
-Fortunately, closers have become extremely affordable lately!
+Of course, two closers is better!
+Fortunately, closers have become extremely affordable lately.

 Wright Products–and similar companies–offer light-to-medium duty door closers for $20 or less.
 These closers can be used singly for lighter doors, or in pairs for heavier doors.

 Companies like Andersen and Emco offer higher quality closers that come with “step-on” locking mechanisms that replace the old tab-style lock.

 In either case, colors tend to be variable, but installation is much the same.
 So, pick a closer that suits your budget and a color that will match or blend in with your door, and you’re ready to install!